National Conversation: Process

 The National Conversation was launched on 14 August 2007 by Alex Salmond, the First Minister of Scotland.
 It consisted of a 59-page white paper, titled Choosing Scotland's Future, and a website.
 The white paper included a draft bill for a referendum to allow for negotiations with the UK Government on Scottish independence.
 The website encourages comments to be made on the white paper.
 Comments are encouraged from members of the public, rather than just interest groups.

-As a culmination to the National Conversation, a white paper for the proposed Referendum (Scotland) Bill, 2010 was published on St. Andrew's Day on 30 November 2009.
+As a culmination to the National Conversation, a white paper for the proposed Referendum (Scotland) Bill, 2010 was published on Saint Andrew's Day on 30 November 2009.
 The 176 page paper was titled, "Your Scotland, Your Voice".
 The paper detailed four possible scenarios for Scotland's future, with the text of the Bill and Referendum to be revealed later.
 The scenarios were: No Change, Devolution per the Calman Review, Full Devolution, and Full Independence.